Private Water Systems

 Private Water System Inspections

-In Clermont County, private water systems are used where public water is unavailable.
-These private water systems are installed and follow the Ohio Department of Health regulations.
-Each system is inspected when it is installed.
-After the initial inspection, the systems aren’t inspected unless the homeowner or a potential buyer requests one.
+In Clermont County, each private water system is inspected when it is installed.
+After the initial inspection, the systems aren’t inspected unless the homeowner or a potential buyer requests an inspection.

 During an inspection, if the water does not contain fecal contamination, then the system is working correctly.
-Any upgrades to your private water system must be reviewed and approved through a permit from Clermont County Public Health.
+Any upgrades to your private water system must be reviewed and approved through a permit.

 Inspection Request Form

-During a loan inspection, all system components will be checked.
+During an inspection, all system components will be checked.
 Homeowners must provide access to look inside the cistern during an inspection.

 Before scheduling an inspection, consider the following: